-R309-505-11.]
-Temporary Use of Bottled Water[-or Point-of-Use Treatment Devices].
+R309-505-10.
+Temporary Use of Bottled Water.

-Initially the use of bottled water[, or point of use treatment devices,] may be allowed on a temporary basis by the Executive Secretary.
-The [Their] continued use of bottled water shall be reviewed at least annually and only allowed after the Executive Secretary is satisfied that the PWS has made reasonable attempts since the last review to provide acceptable treatment of a more permanent nature without success.
-[Point of use treatment devices used shall only be those proven to be appropriate, safe and effective as determined through testing and compliance with protocols established by EPA's Environmental Technology Verification Program (ETV) or the applicable ANSI/NSF Standard(s).
-Their installation and maintenance shall be under the control of a public water system and this made clear in service contracts between the consumer and the PWS.]
+Initially the use of bottled water may be allowed on a temporary basis by the Director.
+The continued use of bottled water shall be reviewed at least annually and only allowed after the Director is satisfied that the PWS has made reasonable attempts since the last review to provide acceptable water on a more permanent basis without success.

-KEY: drinking water, surface water treatment, low quality ground water, high quality ground water August 15, 200119-4-104 Notice of Continuation September 16, 2002
+KEY: drinking water, surface water treatment, low quality ground water, high quality ground water